If you are obsessed with P.F.Chang’s lo Mein, this copycat recipe is easy, fresh, less expensive, and every bit as delicious as the real thing!

 The ingredients used to make lo Mein will likely contain a few items you won’t normally have on hand.
 The good thing is that most ingredients can be found on two aisles~produce and condiments.
 The breakdown follows.

-Produce aisle: Snow peas, carrots, green onion, garlic, colored peppers, fresh ginger, cremini mushrooms, and Lo Mein noodles (yes~they are found on this aisle).
+- Produce aisle: Snow peas, carrots, green onion, garlic, colored peppers, fresh ginger, cremini mushrooms, and Lo Mein noodles.
 I looked for Lo Mein noodles forever and finally found them smack dab in the middle of the produce, located in the green onion, garlic, snow peas area.
-Mind you, these noodles are fresh and will have a sell-by date which you may want to check before buying.
+Note: these noodles are fresh and will have a sell-by date which you may want to check before buying.

-Condiments aisle: Soy sauce, sesame oil, and sriracha (aka Rooster Sauce).
+- Condiments aisle: You’ll want to head to the condiments aisle to buy soy sauce, sesame oil, and sriracha (aka Rooster Sauce).
 Don’t skip this savvy condiment; you can use this for so many things.
 Often called the “crack condiment,” it is the gold standard of sriracha sauce.

 If you try this Lo Mein, I’d love to hear what you think!
+If you are a fan of the P.F.
+Chang’s version, I’d love to know how you think this recipe compares.
 As always, thanks so much for stopping by.
-Be blessed, and stay savvy!
+Be blessed, and stay savvy!!!